Bira/octopus-carnival/_drafts/wir-mm-4e-lizardfolk.md

 still makes the targets grant combat advantage for a turn on a miss.

-The mystic's ultimate technique is **Swamp's Grasp**, an encounter power whose mechanical effects differ entirely between versions.
+The mystic's ultimate technique is **Swamp's Grasp**, an encounter power whose mechanical effects differ between versions.
 In both it's an area burst 2 that targets Reflex and represents swamp vegeration heaving up to entangle victims.
 The MM version has a range of 10, does no damage, and immobilizes (save ends).
 The MV version is a lot better, doing damage in addition to the immobilize effect, or half damage and slow (save ends) on a miss.
 It only has